 Utilization can be found in Remix here:

-Remix takes the total number of trips within a day (24 hours, midnight to midnight) divided by the number of unique vehicle IDs within one day.
+Remix takes the total number of trips within a day (24 hours, midnight to midnight) divided by the number of unique vehicle IDs within a day.
 We then average this utilization number over the selected time period like the past week or past month.
-The statistic does take unresponsive vehicles into consideration within the Settings panel for 2, 5, or 10 days.
+The statistic does take unresponsive vehicles into consideration which is set to two days and can be seen in Remix Settings.

 500 trips / 300 unique vehicles in one day = 1.67 trips per vehicle per day